h1alexbel/samples-filter/README.md

 [redisson/redisson-examples](https://github.com/redisson/redisson-examples).

 **Motivation**.
-During work on [cam](https://github.com/yegor256/cam) project, where we build datasets with open source Java programs, we [discovered](https://github.com/yegor256/cam/issues/227) the need for filtering repositories that contain not a real code, but rather samples, tutorials or examples.
+During work on [cam](https://github.com/yegor256/cam) project, where we're building datasets with open source Java programs, we [discovered](https://github.com/yegor256/cam/issues/227) the need for filtering repositories that contain not a real code, but rather samples, tutorials or examples.
+This repository is portable command-line tool that filters those sample repositories.

 ## How to use